 As a supplement to this article, try the Quickstart Tutorial, available on your Databricks Data Science & Engineering landing page.
 It is a 5-minute hands-on introduction to Databricks.
 When you log in to Databricks, look for Guide: Quickstart tutorial on the home page and click Start Tutorial.

 If you don’t see the tutorial, select Data Science & Engineering from the persona switcher in the sidebar.

 You are logged into Databricks, and you’re in the Data Science & Engineering workspace.
-See Start a Databricks free trial on Google Cloud.

 From the left sidebar and the Common Tasks list on the landing page, you access fundamental Databricks Data Science & Engineering entities: the Workspace, clusters, tables, notebooks, jobs, and libraries.
 The workspace is the special root folder that stores your Databricks assets, such as notebooks and libraries, and the data that you import.